CLOSE X

 Loan trusts

 With a loan trust, the settlor makes an interest-free loan which is repayable on demand to their chosen trustees.
-The trustees subsequently invest the proceeds of that loan and the growth on the capital is held for the beneficiaries and cannot be retrieved by the settlor.
+The trustees subsequently invest the proceeds of that loan and the growth of the capital is held for the beneficiaries and cannot be retrieved by the settlor.

 Any outstanding loan will form part of the settlor’s estate on death, but the growth is effectively free from any IHT from the outset.
-The overarching benefit of loan trusts is that the growth can either be advanced to the beneficiaries before death, on death or held in the trust after death, if the trustees wish.
+The overarching benefit of loan trusts is that the growth can either be advanced to the beneficiaries before death, on death or held in the trust after death if the trustees wish.

 Loan trusts can either be set up as a bare trust or discretionary trust.
 If a discretionary trust is used, the trustees have discretion over which beneficiaries stand to gain, when they benefit and to what extent.
 If a bare trust is used then the beneficiaries cannot be changed.